augustss/verse-semantics/Book/docs/12_modules.md

 The ability to include email-like identifiers (such as `pizlonator@fn.com`) allows individual developers to claim their own namespace without needing to own a domain.
 This democratizes the module system while still maintaining uniqueness guarantees.

 ## Creating Modules

+A module can contain:

+- Constants and variables
+- Functions
+- Classes, interfaces, and structs
+- Enums
+- Other module definitions
+- Type definitions

 ### File-Based Modules